Attractions, Tours and Activities in Russell

 6. Take the Ferry to Urupukapuka Island

 Escape to one of the gorgeous islands of the Bay of Islands by taking the Explore ferry to Urupukapuka Island.
 As well as walks among birds, beaches and breathtaking views, the island has safe swimming beaches and a cafe.
+We also list it as one of the 10 Best Bird Sanctuaries in New Zealand.

 Location: Ferries depart from Russell Wharf.